 It will be the twenty-five-year-old who doesn’t remember a life without the Internet and who believes that location is meaningless.
 The one who is making $100,000 a month but doesn’t want to give up the lifestyle of Beverly Hills.
 The future of digital nomads will be defined by those who want to go where they’re treated best in the way of luxuries.

 And there is a possibility to create a tax-friendly way to live your life in these high-level places.
 That is the future.

 A Tale of Two Nomads

-At the moment, I see two different types of people to whom this future applies.
+At the moment, we see two different types of people to whom this future applies.
 One is already out there living the nomadic lifestyle and thinks that there’s an expiration date to it.
-These temporary nomads think they’ll do this for five years, but that the whole Bangkok, living in the jungle, instagramming jackfruit for breakfast lifestyle, isn’t going to last forever.
+These temporary nomads think they’ll do this for five years, but that the whole Bangkok, living in the jungle, Instagramming jackfruit for breakfast lifestyle, isn’t going to last forever.
 These people will eventually decide to “grow up,” go back to Australia, and pay their 45%.

 Then, there’s the other camp sitting in Australia, the US, or the UK.
 They’re paying the 45% and have decided that, even though they may not want to be there, they don’t really want to be in Medellin or San Miguel de Allende.
 They want to go somewhere exciting, but they’re sitting on the sidelines, not doing it because they don’t know how to live where they want without sacrificing the comfort they already have.

 Both of these individuals will form part of a new nomad community.